Table of contents

 - Share transfer- Under this, transferring shares is as simple as sending your duly signed depository participant a Delivery Instruction Slip (DIS).

-- Temporary freezing– It allows you to hold your demat account frozen for a certain period.
+- Temporary freezing– It allows you to keep your demat account frozen for a certain period.
 This option, however, is typically only made accessible if you have a certain quantity of shares available.

 - Loan against securities– You can seek a loan against securities in your name.